xflr6/concepts/docs/advanced.rst

 .. literalinclude:: ../concepts/__init__.py
     :lines: 20-28

-The serialization as Python :class:`dict` (including its :attr:`~.Concept.lattice` structure) looks like this:
+The serialization as Python :obj:`dict` (including its :attr:`~.Concept.lattice` structure) looks like this:

 .. literalinclude:: ../tests/test_serialization.py